poshtkohi/pads/README.md

 # Implementing Parallel and Distributed Systems (PADS)

-This is a home page regarding the source codes for the book **Implementing Parallel and Distributed Systems**.
+This is a home page regarding the source codes for the book **Implementing Parallel and Distributed Systems** published by CRC-Press.

 ## 1. A Linux Image for VMware